-IMM 1515--EQUIPMENT INSTALLATION AND ALIGNMENT--A course designed to provide students with skills and knowledge associated with the installation and alignment of various pieces of equipment used in an industrial setting.
+IMM 1514--EQUIPMENT INSTALLATION AND ALIGNMENT--A course designed to provide students with skills and knowledge associated with the installation and alignment of various pieces of equipment used in an industrial setting.
 Includes instruction in pre installation checks, assembly, location and layout of equipment, preparation of foundations and anchoring procedures, rigging and hoisting, and alignment and initial set-up of equipment.
-(5 sch: 2 hr. lecture, 6 hr. lab) (May be taught as a 120 contact hour lab in open entry-open exit vocational programs.)
+(4 sch: 2 hr. lecture, 65hr. lab (May be taught as a 120 contact hour lab in open entry-open exit vocational programs.)
+Prerequisite: None piping and pipe fitting, basic pipe fitting procedures, and basic hydro-testing of pipe systems.
+(4 sch: 2 hr. lecture, 6 hr. lab) [May be taught as a 150 contact hour lab in open entry-open exit vocational programs.]
 Prerequisite: None

-IMM 1615-PRINCIPLES OF PIPING AND HYDRO-TESTING-Instruction on basic principles of piping and pipe fitting, basic pipe fitting procedures, and basic hydro-testing of pipe systems.
-(5 sch: 2 hr. lecture, 6 hr. lab) [May be taught as a 150 contact hour lab in open entry-open exit vocational programs.]
-Prerequisite: None
+IMM 1614 PRINCIPLES OF PIPING AND HYDRO-TESTING-Instruction on basic principles of

+IMM 1723 STRUCTURAL REPAIR -A course designed to estimate and make repairs of wood, metal, and masonry structures (3 sch:: 1 lecture, 6 hr. lab) [May be taught as a 90-contact hour lab in open-entry- open-exit Career Programs]

-IMM 1734-MAINTENANCE WELDING AND METALS-- Instruction in different metals and their properties, and in basic SMAW welding and oxy-fuel cutting and brazing.
+IMM 1734 MAINTENANCE WELDING AND METALS-- Instruction in different metals and their properties, and in basic SMAW welding and oxy-fuel cutting and brazing.
 (4 sch: 1 hr. lecture, 6 hr. lab) [May be taught as a 120 contact hour lab in open entry-open exit vocational programs.]
 Prerequisite: None

-IMM 1813-INDUSTRIAL ELECTRICITY-Instruction in terminology and basic principles of electricity, use of test equipment, safety practices for working around and with electricity, and basic electrical procedures.
-(3 sch: 1hr. lecture, 4 hr. lab) [May be taught as a 90 contact hour lab in open entry-open exit vocational programs.]
+IMM 1813 INDUSTRIAL ELECTRICITY-Instruction in terminology and basic principles of electricity, use of test equipment, safety practices for working around and with electricity, and basic electrical procedures.
+(3 sch: 1hr. lecture, 4 hr. lab) [May be taught as a 90 contact hour lab in open entry- open exit vocational programs.]
 Prerequisite: None